The Napa Wine Project

 —

-Interestingly, the 1970’s are known as a time when Napa Valley was still making restrained (low for today) alcohol wines.
-But one Zinfandel Sutter Home produced in 1977 was actually 17% alcohol.
+Interestingly, the 1970s are known as a time when Napa Valley was still making restrained (low for today) alcohol wines.
+But one Zinfandel Sutter Home produced in 1977 was actually 17% alcohol a far cry from the under 10% in alcohol White Zinfandel Sutter Home produces today.

-The Sutter Home brand has become their mass marketed wine made for wide consumption and mainstream public demand.
+The Sutter Home brand has become the Trinchero’s mass marketed wine made for wide consumption and mainstream public demand.
 The wines are typically made in very large quantities and contain grapes from many locations mostly throughout California.
-In addition these wines are light, often sweet and not nearly as complex as some of the smaller boutique wineries but for the price they are a good value.
+In addition, these wines are light, often sweet and not nearly as complex as some of the smaller boutique wineries but are well-made wines and for the price are a good value.

 Sutter Home is a very environmentally friendly winery.
 Wine making starts in the vineyards – they utilize a huge composting program and plant beneficial cover crops which attract the “good” insects.
 Water management is also a key component of their vineyard operations.